I am a huge fan of mentoring, both at work and in life.

 Only Young People Need Mentoring

-Today, industries are full of examples of people who openly express their gratitude for their mentors, and gave them credit for where they are today.
-These people are not young adults starting out, they are well-regarded professionals.
+Today, industries are full of examples of people who openly express their gratitude for their mentors and give them credit for where they are today.
+These people are not young adults starting out; they are well-regarded professionals.

 There Can Only Be One Mentor

 A mentor can be anyone.
 A person who has a wealth of ideas to grow your business or advance your career usually is a good choice.

 They help you refine your ideas and put them into practice.
 They have greater clarity and can pick up on things you miss.